migros/fotoobo/docs/source/usage/configuration.rst

 ^^^^^^^^^^^^

 fotoobo reads its configuration from a global configuration file, usually named `fotoobo.yaml`.
-If you do not explicitly set a file (with the command line option `-c` ) fotoobo searches for the file `fotoobo.yaml` in the current working directory.
+If you do not explicitly set a file (with the command line option `-c` ) fotoobo searches at the following locations for a file named `fotoobo.yaml` (in the order given here):

+1. In the current working directory.
+2. In `$HOME/.config/`

+It will take the first file given and stop searching for other files.

 If you do not specify a configuration file and fotoobo does not find it in the local directory it runs with default settings which are referenced below.